Simone99/Randomized_min_cut_rust/README.md

 # Randomized min cut
-Rust implementation of the randomized min cut algorithm an a graph.
+Rust implementation of the randomized min cut algorithm on a graph.

 ## Build and run
 Run in a terminal: